rackerlabs/technical-blog/_posts/2015-08-04-install-openstack-from-source3.md

 We are almost ready to start nova, but we must first create the several needed nova upstart scripts.
 We need to start the nova api, cert, consoleauth, conductor and scheduler processes:

-Note: These scripts are just copied from the scripts that the Ubuntu packaged version of nova installs.
+Note: These scripts are just copied from the scripts that the Ubuntu operating system packaged version of nova installs.

 Nova api: